 The document cautiously tackles the contentious issue of the future of the RSF led by General Mohamed Hamdan Daglo, the current deputy head of the TMC and de facto vice president.
 It was agreed that the RSF will now fall under the command of the armed forces and be led by the army commander-in-chief.
 The commander-in-chief will be the minister of defence, who will be selected by the army but overseen by the civilian prime minister.

-The notorious National intelligence and Security Service (NISS) has been renamed as the General Intelligence Service and is only mandated to collect and analyse intelligence for the government with no authority to arrest citizens and use armed force.
+The notorious National Intelligence and Security Service (NISS) has been renamed as the General Intelligence Service and is only mandated to collect and analyze intelligence for the government with no authority to arrest citizens and use armed force.
 It will be jointly overseen by the sovereign council and cabinet.

 The two main rebel factions – Abdul Wahid al-Nur’s Sudan Liberation Army in Darfur and Abdelaziz al-Hilu’s Sudan People’s Liberation Movement in South Kordofan – were suspicious about the developments in Khartoum and refrained from participating in the talks.
 Al-Nur refused to recognize or deal with either the FFC or TMC and vowed to continue the struggle, while al-Hilu promised to negotiate with the future civilian government.

-The other mainstream political parties, including the Umma Party, the Democratic Unionist Party and the new centre-left Sudanese Congress Party, as well as the influential Sudanese Professionals Association, overwhelmingly supported the agreement and considered it good enough to move towards a democratically elected civilian government in three years.
+The other mainstream political parties, including the Umma Party, the Democratic Unionist Party, and the new center-left Sudanese Congress Party, as well as the influential Sudanese Professionals Association, overwhelmingly supported the agreement and considered it good enough to move towards a democratically elected civilian government in three years.

 Regional and international support